 NJHA Officers and Advisors

-My name is Abby Kulpa, and I am so happy to serve as your Vice President this year!
+If you told me five years ago that I would be where I am at now, I wouldn’t have believed you; I am humbled to serve this year as your President, and am excited for all the opportunities this year will bring.
 I grew up in a rural area outside of St. Augustine Florida where I was homeschooled and very active in the local, state, and national 4-H program for over 10 years before I graduated.
-This is where I originally became interested in horticulture, and knew I wanted to pursue it as a career path.
-I was very involved in the Horticulture program in 4-H and two of my older brothers went to the 2010 NJHA Convention in Cleveland Ohio, so I was very excited for the opportunity to attend in 2013.
-Because of the hard work and encouragement of my mentor Mr. Keith Fuller, I placed 4th in the 4-H category, and came back to win Grand National in the open division, and extemporaneous speech contests in 2014.
-At the 2015 Convention in Orlando, I was awarded Grand National in the Honors division for horticulture identification, and I won with my speech in 2015.
-I love this organization and I can’t wait to visit Indiana this year.
+Through this involvement I originally became interested in horticulture and knew I wanted to pursue it as a career path.
+I was very involved in the Horticulture program in 4-H and two of my older brothers went to the 2010 NJHA Convention in Cleveland Ohio, so I was very excited for the opportunity to attend in 2013, and have been coming back every year since!

-I am currently a sophomore at the local college studying horticulture science, and will be transferring to the University of Florida at some point this year!
+I am currently a junior at the local college studying business and horticulture science, and will be transferring to the University of Florida at some point this year!
+I am also the Marketing and Events Coordinator for Cypress Village, one of the largest retirement care communities in the country where I spend my days doing what I love – helping people, and helping them live life to the fullest!
 I am also very active with my church, and regularly take trips to Haiti to work with a variety of orphanages and communities to help them implement sustainable gardening practices.

 I firmly believe in the importance of learning about how plants and horticulture effect the environment around us, and I truly love that NJHA helps us make a difference!
 Can’t wait to see you at convention!

 Hey guys!
-My name is Paige Adams and I am your NJHA 2016-2017 Director!
+My name is Paige Adams and I am your NJHA 2017-2018 Vice President!
 I have been attending NJHA conventions since 2015.
 I mainly compete in speech competitions, therefore; I love talking to people as well as meeting them!
 I’m from Northern Illinois more specifically, Stillman Valley!
-I am very active in my FFA chapter and I am currently serving as my school’s FFA president.
-I am also a member of the National Honor Society!
-One more thing about me is that I have been on my districts track and field team since the 6th grade.
-Now, my senior year of high school, I am still throwing the shot put and discus!
+I was a very active in my FFA chapter and last year I served as my school’s FFA president.
+I am also a member of National Honor Society.
 I decided to become an NJHA officer after my first year of being a member.
 This is because I realized what a wonderful organization as well as an untapped resource NJHA really is!
-I know that I am new at this but I promise I won’t let you down!
-NJHA is now apart of my life and I wouldn’t want it any other way!
-I’m excited to travel and meet as many new people as I possibly can… so when you see me at convention make sure you holler at me!:)
+NJHA is now a part of my life and I wouldn’t want it any other way!
+I’m excited to travel and meet as many new people as I possibly can… so when you see me at convention make sure you holler at me.

 Gegare, Debbie (Wisconsin) NJHA Advisor